-Prevent Bad Habits
+How to Prevent Bad Dental Habits in Kids

 There are so many things to keep track of when you have kids.
 Whether they're still little or growing up fast, they have schedules and activities keeping everyone busy all day every day.
 It can be easy to let things fall by the wayside, including dental hygiene.